matteodamico/gcp-docker-vm-ansible/README.md

 ### Features
 - This playbook creates an user [docker] and assing it to the docker group that can query the docker service without use the root privilegies.
 - This playbook add the docker daemon to the autostartup at system boot.
+- This playbook open 2 ports on the GCP firewall: 888 port for swarmpit, 8080 for nginx ( removed them if you don't use )

 ### First installation